 If you’re in the market for something a little high-end and a little less local, The Local Gentry is the place for you!
 You’re still supporting a small business, but they’ll have more of the things you think of when you think of shopping on vacation–dresses, tee shirts, sandals, beachy bags, floppy hats, beach towels, and the like.
 You’ll also find some Hawaiian wares here as well.
-I picked up a bar of lilikoi-scented soap from a company on the Big Island to take home with me!
+I picked up a bar of lilikoi-scented soap from a company on the Island of Hawai’i to take home with me!

 See also: Where to Go on Lana’i WITH 4WD

 Mike Carroll and his wife, Kathy (who also happened to start the Lana’i Cat Sanctuary in 2004), moved here over two decades ago because they came to visit and never left!
 I had the most wonderful conversation with Kathy in the shop, so definitely pop in if you just want to chat!
 Mike’s artwork of Lana’i is absolutely stunning, and he will paint anything you want–one couple asked him to paint the view from their room while on the island for their honeymoon, and he did!

 But even better, he doesn’t just display his own artwork.
 His shop is also a home for other local artists, including woodworkers, to sell their work as well.
 I did not take photos inside out of respect for the artists, but you can see some of what they have here on their website!

 This was an unexpected delight!
 Of course you’ll find the normal pharmacy items here–pain relievers, toothbrushes, sunscreen, deodorant, etc.–they also have wonderful gifts!
 I got the most wonderful bath product gift sets, made right there on Lana’i, to give as gifts, and I wished later I’d gotten one for myself!
 They also sell chocolate, candles, body oils, and more right here.